Attorney General's Office

 Administrative

-PRIMARY CLASSIFICATION
+PRIMARY DESIGNATION

 Public.
 Eighteen personal data elements identified by the State Records Committee

-SECONDARY CLASSIFICATION
+SECONDARY DESIGNATION

 Private